TrueLayer/truelayer-dotnet/README.md

 }
 ```

 All API operations return an `ApiResponse<TResult>` where `TResult` contains the result of the API call.
-Get more details on [Truelayer's API documentation](https://docs.truelayer.com/).
+Get more details on [TrueLayer's API documentation](https://docs.truelayer.com/).

 # Pre-alpha checklist